Albany Great Danes men's lacrosse: Thompson Trio

-Much of the Great Danes success in 2013 was centered around one family.
-Miles Thompson, Ty Thompson and Lyle Thompson (also known as the Thompson Trio), were a vital part of the Great Danes offense.
-Miles and Lyle are brothers, while Ty is their cousin (another brother, Jeremy Thompson played for Syracuse until 2011).
-All three were star recruits coming to UAlbany.
+Miles Thompson, Ty Thompson, and Lyle Thompson (also known as the Thompson Trio) were attackers for the team in 2013.
+Miles and Lyle are brothers, while Ty is their cousin (another brother, Jeremy Thompson, played for Syracuse until 2011).
 The three were born in the Onondaga Nation, a nine-square-mile independent political entity recognized by the United States.
-Each of the Thompsons wore a traditional native hair style, with long braids that became their trademark on the field.
-The three also became known for their skills on the field, which involved trick passes and stick handling, behind the back shots, one handed shots and their quick agility.
+Each of the Thompsons wore a traditional native hair style with long braids on the field.
+The three also became known for their skills on the field, which involved trick passes and stick handling, behind-the-back shots, and one-handed shots.

-In 2013, Ty Thompson would score 51 goals, Miles would score 42 and Lyle 46 goals going into the NCAA Tournament.
+In 2013, Ty Thompson scored 51 goals, Miles scored 42 and Lyle 46 goals going into the NCAA Tournament.
 The fourth leading scorers for the Great Danes, Will Fuller and John Maloney, had only 18 goals.
-Lyle Thompson would be the key factor for the Great Danes.
-The sophomore was vital in leading the No. 1 offense in the nation with 108 points through 17 games.
-Lyle became the eighth men's lacrosse player in NCAA history to record 100 points in a season.
-He finished seven points behind all-time NCAA record holder Steve Marahol's (UMBC) 114 points (37g, 77a) set in 1992.
-He would win the America East Player of the Year Award and became the second Great Dane to be named a Tewaaraton Award finalist, and the first Native American to be named a Tewaaraton Award finalist.
+Lyle Thompson led the offense with 108 points through 17 games.
+He became the eighth men's lacrosse player in NCAA history to record 100 points in a season.
+He won the America East Player of the Year Award and became the second Great Dane and the first Native American to be named a Tewaaraton Award finalist.

-In 2014, the Thompsons would continue their unbelievable play.
-Despite a shaky 9–5 regular season, the Great Danes would be the #1 overall seed in the America East Tournament.
-Lyle would become only the third player in conference history to win back-to-back Player of the Year Awards.
-Earning at least four points in all 14 games played, the junior attack has earned a Division I-best 61 assists and 37 goals in the regular season.
+In 2014, the Thompsons continued to play.
+Despite a 9–5 regular season, the Great Danes were the #1 overall seed in the America East Tournament.
+Lyle became the third player in conference history to win back-to-back Player of the Year Awards.
+Earning at least four points in all 14 games played, the junior attack earned a Division I-best 61 assists and 37 goals in the regular season.
 In the American East Tournament, Lyle became the first Division I player ever to earn two 100-point seasons.
-On May 3, 2014, the Great Danes would win their second straight America East Championship, defeating UMBC 20–11.
+On May 3, 2014, for the second time, the Great Danes won their second straight America East Championship, defeating UMBC 20–11.